Smooths texture and boosts a fresh, hydrated glow with gentle physical plus enzymatic resurfacing—visible results without heavy stripping.

 I’m From Honey Mask

-- Pairs easily with a basic routine
+- Pairs easily with a simple moisturizer afterward

 Herbivore Botanicals Blue Tansy Resurfacing Clarity Mask